-Slide 1: Welcome to the webinar on teams and teaming.
-My name is Emily Kresiak.
-Through WordFarmers Associates, I am working on several research and development projects for the University of Dayton School of Education and Health Sciences Grant Center, including the Ohio Partnership for Excellence in Paraprofessional Preparation.
+Slide 1: Welcome to the slideshow on teams and teaming.
+My name is Stanley Dudek with WordFarmers Associates, and I am sharing this slideshow on behalf of the Ohio Partnership for Excellence in Paraprofessional Preparation at the University of Cincinnati’s Systems Development and Improvement Center.

 Slide 2: In the past, educators practiced in isolation, with very few opportunities for collaboration.
 Teachers, paraprofessionals, and even principals felt isolated; and they had limited opportunities to learn from one another.
 Teachers, in fact, made most instructional decisions on their own, closing their classroom doors and doing what they thought made the most sense.

-Slide 3: When educators operated in isolation, schools had a very difficult time offering a coherent curriculum or an agreed-upon method of teaching.
-I remember talking with a new principal who told me that each of his fifth through eighth grade middle school teachers was using a math book from a different math series.
+Slide 3: When educators operated in isolation, schools had a very difficult time offering a coherent curriculum or sticking to an agreed-upon set of evidence-based instructional practices.
+One principal we know described the situation at his school before they established instructional teams.
+He said that, before teaming, each of his fifth through eighth grade middle school teachers was using a math book from a different math series.
 And the teachers rarely talked to one another about what or how they were teaching.

 Slide 4: This situation is now less common.
-In recent decades, collaboration among teachers has become the norm in many school districts.
-With strong research support from studies of all types of organizations, school districts are increasingly using teams of educators to solve instructional problems and implement improvements.
+In recent decades, collaboration among teachers has become the norm in many school districts, and the use of instructional teams has strong research support.
+These days, school districts are increasingly using teams of educators to solve instructional problems and implement improvements.

 Slide 6: Teacher teams are much more likely to contribute to improved teaching and learning if they keep that aim as their main focus.
 It also helps if they use a structured process for reviewing information, making decisions about instruction, implementing instructional changes, and monitoring the effects of the instructional approaches they implement.

-Slide 7: Work on an instructional team also allows all of the team’s educators to share their insights and ideas.
+Slide 7: Work on an instructional team also allows all the team’s educators to share their insights and ideas.
 This sort of sharing allows them to learn from one another.
+And teams provide a good place for collaborative learning about new instructional practices.

-Slide 8: Over time, instructional teams establish unwritten rules for doing things in particular ways.
-These unwritten rules are called norms of practice, and they help make instructional decision-making easier because they keep teams from having to reinvent new practices every time they meet.
+Slide 8: Over time, in fact, instructional teams establish unwritten rules for doing things in particular ways.
+These unwritten rules are called norms of practice, and they help make instructional decision-making easier because they keep teams from having to reinvent new procedures and practices every time they meet.
+Norms of practice relate both to the way team meetings work and the routines of teaching.

-Slide 9: Some important norms of instructional practice are: (1) giving students multiple ways to learn content, (2) checking frequently to see if students are learning, and (3) using data about students’ learning to evaluate the effectiveness of teaching.
+Slide 10: And some important norms of instructional practice are: (1) giving students multiple ways to learn content, (2) checking frequently to see if students are learning, and (3) using data about students’ learning to evaluate the effectiveness of teaching.

-Slide 10: In Ohio schools, teaming represents a major part of the overall educational improvement strategy.
+Slide 11: In Ohio schools, teaming represents a major part of the overall educational improvement strategy.
 The diagram on the slide shows how a district’s teams should be linked.
 At the district level—with the broadest focus is the District Leadership Team or DLT.
 This team reviews achievement data and other relevant information in order to identify district-wide and building-by-building needs.
 A team at each school, known as the Building Leadership Team or BLT, works to ensure that school-level strategies and resources address the priorities of the district.
-The BLT works in league with smaller teams, whose members primarily are teachers.
-These Teacher-based Teams or TBTs monitor students’ performance, select and implement promising strategies, evaluate the effectiveness of those strategies, and provide relevant support to teachers.
+The BLT works in league with smaller teams, whose members primarily are classroom-level educators.
+These Teacher-based Teams or TBTs monitor students’ performance, select and implement promising strategies, evaluate the effectiveness of those strategies, and engage in other collaborative work relating to teaching and learning.

-Slide 13: One basis for respect is a clear understanding of what our colleagues know and are able to do.
-For example, if a team includes four teachers and two paraprofessionals, everyone on the team should know something about all six educators’ areas of strength and weakness.
-For example, one teacher might have a particular talent for creating lessons that fit with the principles of universal design for learning.
-One of the parapros might have a lot of experience with positive behavior supports, and another might be good at collecting data on students’ on-task behavior.
-But three of the teachers might be brand new.
-Their recent experience as candidates in teacher preparation programs makes them familiar with up-to-date ideas, but their lack of practical experience puts them at a disadvantage.
+Slide 15: Perhaps one teacher might have a particular talent for creating lessons based on the principles of universal design for learning.
+One of the parapros might have a lot of experience collecting data to document students’ on-task behavior, and another might be well versed in progress monitoring for early literacy learning.
+Three of the teachers, however, might be brand new.
+Their recent experience as candidates in teacher preparation programs makes them familiar with up-to-date ideas, but their lack of practical experience means they also have a lot to learn.
 Fortunately, the three experienced educators (that is, the one teacher and the two parapros) have worked together for a long time and can provide coaching to the newbies.

-Slide 14: Although not all instructional teams include paraprofessional educators, the decision to include them certainly makes sense.
-Paraprofessional educators are in classrooms all of the time.
+Slide 16: Although not all instructional teams include paraprofessional educators, the decision to include them certainly makes sense.
+After all, parapros are in classrooms all of the time.
 They assist with instruction, observing how different students learn.
 They might, for example, observe how students respond to certain instructional approaches or behavior strategies.
 Participating as a member of an instructional team such as a Teacher-based Team gives paraprofessionals the opportunity to share their insights with the educators who are responsible for finding ways to meet the learning needs of all students.

 - be trustworthy,